sliit-foss/npm-catalogue/packages/functions/readme.md

 */
 ```

-- ### asyncHandler

-  - Same as tracedAsyncHandler but without the tracing.
-Useful when you don't want to trace the execution time of the function.
+- ### asyncHandler `(Same as tracedAsyncHandler but without the tracing.
+Useful when you don't want to trace the execution time of the function)`

 ```js
 asyncHandler(async function hello(req, res) => {